 Microsoft’s OneDrive is one of the most popular cloud storage platforms, not only for individuals and families, but also for businesses.
 A range of business-specific security and storage features make it ideal for organizations small and large.

 Our OneDrive for Business review looks at both the platform’s enterprise-oriented features and core offerings.
-We conclude that it is one of the best cloud storage platforms available for both collaboration and business use.
+We conclude that it is one of the best cloud storage platforms available, and among the best cloud storage for business for both collaboration and file sharing.

 If you only want access to OneDrive, you can choose Plan 1, which costs $5 per user a month, and includes 1TB of storage for each user.
 Plan 2 costs $10 per user a month, and includes unlimited storage, as well as advanced security and compliance capabilities such as auditing and data retention.